 Similar to the fact that there are two types of lost people, there are also two types of wicked people - one being a backslider.
 This is reasonable since the spiritually lost are also wicked in God's eyes.
 But many in our day would wrongly consider the backslidden, who were previously saved, carnal Christians or elect people in grievous sin and not unsaved (wicked) at all.
 Such has been produced by the pernicious theology of eternal security as embraced by multitudes of religiously deceived people.
 We have noticed that eternal security proponents don't usually repent of their sins until they first learn that there is no such thing as eternal security, once saved always saved or the perseverance of the saints, that is, there is no such thing as security in sin.

 Scripture shows that the backslider is wicked:

 Backsliders are WickedFor the director of music.
 Of David the servant of the LORD.
 An oracle is within my heart concerning the sinfulness of the wicked: There is no fear of God before his eyes.
 For in his own eyes he flatters himself too much to detect or hate his sin.
 The words of his mouth are wicked and deceitful; he has ceased to be wise and to do good.
-Even on his bed he plots evil; he commits himself to a sinful course and does not reject what is wrong (Psa 36:1-4).That fact is also a deathblow to the teaching of eternal security because the wicked are always unsaved people on the road to the fiery furnace:Salvation is far from the wicked, for they do not seek out your decrees (Psa 119:155).
+Even on his bed he plots evil; he commits himself to a sinful course and does not reject what is wrong (Psa 36:1-4).Wisdom will save you from the ways of wicked men, from men whose words are perverse, who leave the straight paths to walk in dark ways (Prov 2:12,13).That fact is also a deathblow to the Charles Stanley eternal security teaching because the wicked are always unsaved people on the road to the fiery furnace:Salvation is far from the wicked, for they do not seek out your decrees (Psa 119:155).